nobiot/md-roam/README.md

 ## Synopsis

 Use `org-roam` with markdown files by adding `md-roam` to it.
-`md-roam` extends the feature and functions provided by [`org-roam`](https://github.com/jethrokuan/org-roam) to support markdown files in addition to org files.
+`md-roam` extends the features and functions provided by [`org-roam`](https://github.com/jethrokuan/org-roam) to support markdown files in addition to org files.

 ![Animation showing org-roam-insert to insert a wiki link](./images/markdown-in-org-roam-insert.gif "Animation showing org-roam-insert to insert a wiki link")